 The 10 Best Backdrop Stands

 This wiki has been updated 30 times since it was first published in December of 2016.
 If you want to avoid hanging hooks from the ceiling for your home photo shoot or projecting movies onto a "sort-of white" wall, consider investing a modest sum in one of these backdrop stands.
 Offering easy portability and a fast setup and breakdown, they are well suited to product photography, green screen videos, and more.
 We've included options for casual users as well as professionals.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes